 I set a timer for 10 minutes and got going.
 And then set it for another 10 minutes.
 Followed by another 10.
 Then 10 more.
 It took me 40 minutes to clean my oven and hob.

-I was a bit surprised (I had to sit down with a fortifying cup of tea).
+I was a bit surprised.
+I had to sit down with a fortifying cup of tea.
 Surely it couldn’t take so long to do such a simple task.
-I know we over estimate what we might achieve in a day but this was ridiculous!
+I know we overestimate what we might achieve in a day but this was ridiculous!

 How could I make it take less time?
-Could I find a way of doing that took closer to 10 minutes.
-Firstly I applied the Getting things Done approach and looked at it as individual tasks.
+Could I find a way of doing that took closer to 10 minutes?
+Firstly the ‘Getting Things Done’ approach was applied.
+I looked at it as individual tasks.
 I needed to separate out the hob cleaning and oven cleaning.
 Then I set to researching oven cleaning methods.
 10 minutes proved ample for this and soda crystals are my new best friend for oven cleaning.
 The ceramic hob was a bit trickier – stuff just sticks to it.
-However I have discovered if I clean it every day (do it in 10 seconds rather than 10 minutes) the stuff doesn’t build up.
+However, I have discovered if I clean it every day (do it in 10 seconds rather than 10 minutes) the stuff doesn’t build up.

-Other bonuses of the 10 minute method are:
+Other bonuses of the 10-minute method are:

 - Lots of jobs take less than 10 minutes.

 - Where jobs do take 10 minutes then a maximum of 6 you can schedule in an hour.
 This means you have to prioritise.